-Land management practices on the DASPP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
-The property is currently being used to grow alfalfa and other row and grain crops such as beans, carrots, beets, tomatoes, pumpkins, cucumbers, squash, and other vegetable crops.
-Vineyards, orchards, blueberries, and other permanent or semi-permanent crops are prohibited without permission from the SJCOG, Inc., Habitat Technical Advisory Committee (HTAC).
+Land management practices on the RLRPP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
+The property is currently being used as dry pasture for cattle grazing.
+Best management practices will continue to be used to ensure that noxious weeds remain under control and grass height is maintained at appropriate heights and densities to maintain the value of the range for cattle grazing, reduce fire hazards, and maintain habitat values.

+Vineyards, orchards, blueberries, and other permanent or semi-permanent crops are prohibited without permission from the SJCOG, Inc., HTAC).